Sausage Potato & Kale Soup

 Some Recipe Notes

-- Soup Type – This isn’t traditionally a thick soup.
-However, I was planning to add a tablespoon or two after cooking the sausage, but decided against it because I didn’t have much grease in the pot.
-You certainly could add flour, if you’d like a thicker soup or a cornstarch slurry.
+- Soup Type – This isn’t traditionally a thick soup and I will note I was planning to add a tablespoon or two of flour after cooking the sausage, but decided against it because I didn’t have much grease in the pot.
+You certainly could add flour, if you’d like a thicker soup or a cornstarch slurry, as it cooks.

 - Cured Pork Options – I used pancetta because that’s what I had on hand.
 And while many recipes call for bacon, I appreciated the pancetta because it delivered porky goodness.
 Both pancetta and bacon are cured pork made from the same cut, the pork belly.
 Bacon delivers smokiness and pancetta is not smoked and has a deeper pure pork flavor than bacon.
 Either option is perfectly acceptable!